 Hold the phone because when I tell you this recipe is E.A.S.Y., easy, and one of our homemade savory sauce recipes that you’re not going to be able to get enough of (like, I may or may not have been constantly stealing spoonfuls of it every time it was within close proximity)… you’re gonna head straight to the kitchen.

 Whether you’re a buffalo sauce lover or are new to the concept of a tangy, spicy, buttery-hot-sauce, you’re going to fall head-over-heels for this easy homemade version.

 If you fall into the world of “what is buffalo sauce?”, well, you’re not alone.
 I, too, was there not so long ago.
-Once you know – and then try – this luxurious sauce, you’re going to crave it non-stop.
+It’s not just hot sauce, it’s smoother and richer, and is truly irresistible.

-In addition to hot sauce, you’ll use unsalted butter.
-I’m a big fan of using high-quality butter since it’s such a key player in this recipe, but your everyday store-brand butter will work, too.
+- Unsalted Butter: I recommend using high-quality butter because it is such a key player in this recipe, but your everyday store-brand butter will work, too.

-I like to add a pinch of garlic powder to the sauce, because, hello, when am I not adding garlic?!
+- Garlic Powder: I add just a pinch because, hello, when am I not adding garlic?!
 While it’s not necessarily traditional, it adds just a little extra dimension to the sauce and I highly recommend it!

 I do add a pinch of kosher salt for another salty element since there’s only a little from the soy sauce and Frank’s RedHot.
 If you’d like to reduce your sodium, you can play around with omitting it or adjusting as needed.